57780

 Step 2: Teamwork

-It is critical for both of you to take it slow from the beginning.
+Both of you must take it slow from the beginning.
 Aggressive or intense foreplay may cause you to reach your limit early on.
 So, go easy.

 At this point, you should also decide on a “safeword” or signal to indicate that you are on the verge of orgasm.
 This will let your partner know when to stop stimulation.